 Rawganique is a clothing, accessories, and home goods brand that takes non-toxic manufacturing very seriously.
 Their unisex scarves are made in the U.S.A. out of organic cotton and hemp and are completely free from toxic dyes or other toxic chemicals.

-Zestt’s uber-popular and versatile scarves are ethically made in India out of GOTS certified organic cotton or cashmere (some of which is recycled).
+Zestt’s uber-popular and versatile scarves are ethically made in India out of either GOTS certified organic cotton or cashmere (some of which is recycled).
 Their scarves can cross seasons and are great for travel, too!

 What’s your favorite brand for natural and organic scarves?
-Let us know if we’re missing a great brand and I’ll consider adding it to the list!
+Let us know if I’m missing a great brand and I’ll consider adding it to the list!